Evolution of wide O star binaries through their LBV stage. Population synthesis with mass-ejection-driven orbital evolution: Introduction

 Without the mass-ejection-driven orbital evolution, Simulation2 predicts 11 WR+O binaries in the SMC, whose orbital period distribution peaks at $\sim 1000\,$d, of which 4.3 WR+O binaries are predicted to have orbital periods below the observed longest orbital period, 20\,d, which is consistent with the observed number of close SMC WR+O binaries \citep[4;][]{Shenar2016,Shenar2018,Schootemeijer2018,Schootemeijer2024}.
 According to our criterion of entering the mass-ejection-driven orbital evolution, 5.3 WR+O binaries are formed from the mass-transfer-driven orbital evolution (hereafter mass-transfer WR+O binaries), whose number rapidly drops towards the long-period regime ($\sim$100\,d), and 5.7 WR stars are formed from the mass-ejection-driven orbital evolution, of which the fractions that remain bound (hereafter mass-ejection WR+O binaries) and get disrupted (runaway WR stars) sensitively depend on the assumed initial eccentricities.

 Figure\,\ref{fig:result-popsync-e0-0.4} presents the result with $e_0=0.4$, where 3.7 mass-ejection WR+O binaries are expected, whose orbital periods are widely distributed from about 300\,d to $10^5\,$d with a peak at around 3000\,d.
-The number drops towards the long-period regime is caused by binary disruption and the effect of the initial orbital period function, and the number drop towards the short-period regime reflects the lower chance of entering the mass-ejection-driven orbital evolution.
+The number drops towards the long-period regime is caused by binary disruption and the effect of the initial orbital period function.
+According to Eq.\,\eqref{eq:Pper2}, the orbital period increases less in binaries with higher initial mass ratios, (i.e., higher value for $M_{\rm b,0}$).
+The shortest orbital period corresponds to an initial orbital period near $P_{\rm crit}$ and an initial mass ratio of near 1, while longer orbital periods can be produced by a wider initial parameter space.
+Consequently, our obtained distribution drops towards short periods.
 The mass-transfer WR+O binaries have a maximal orbital period about 100\,d, which can reach up to 1000\,d for a higher $M_{\rm crit}$ (cf., Sect.\,\ref{sec:param-study} and App.\,\ref{app:param-study}).

 The 2D distributions show that the predicted $P_{\rm orb}$, $\upsilon_{\rm CoM}$, and $\langle\upsilon_{\rm s1}\rangle$ are correlated with eccentricity, which can be explained by Eqs.\,\eqref{eq:e-porb}-\eqref{eq:e-vorb}.
 The majority of these long-period ($10^3\text{--}10^4\,$d) binaries are near disruption, featuring eccentricities of 0.8--1.0.
 The corresponding velocities of the centre of mass are about 20--60$\kms$.
 Since high-eccentricity systems tend to have wide orbits, more eccentric binaries are associated with lower average orbital velocities for the WR stars, $0\text{--}40\kms$.